-Ariocarpus is one of the succulent plants in the group commonly referred to as a Living Rock.
-It can survive without water for up to a year.
+Ariocarpus is a genus of cacti that belong to the group commonly referred to as a Living Rock.
+They can survive without water for up to a year.
 Even though a plant like that seems foolproof, there are many things you can do to improve its health.

-Light: Ariocarpus need a lot of sun.
-However, in hot, dry areas, they can be damaged by excessive sunlight, so you should either use a shadecloth to limit their sun, or move them out of the sun during the hottest hours of the day.
+Light: Ariocarpus needs a lot of sunlight.
+However, in hot, dry areas, these cacti can be damaged by excessive sunlight, so you should either use a shade cloth to limit their sun or move them out of the sun during the hottest hours of the day.
 In more temperate areas, direct sunlight is fine.

-Temperature: Ariocarpus plants prefer to be kept at room temperature or slightly lower, and in low humidity.
+Temperature: Ariocarpus cacti prefer to be kept at room temperature or slightly lower and in low humidity.

-Water: Water your Ariocarpus when it is dry, but then wait until the soil dries out completely to water it again.
-The amount of time this takes will vary depending on your climate, and the size of your pot if you use one.
-Remember, when dealing with any kind of cactus, watering too often is much worse than not watering enough.
+Water: From spring to fall, water your Ariocarpus, but then wait until the soil dries out to water it again.
+The amount of time this takes will vary depending on your climate and your pot's size if you use one.
+Remember, when dealing with any cactus, watering too often is much worse than not watering enough.
 Do not water during winter.

 As your Ariocarpus outgrows its container, you will need to transplant it.
 If you are raising your plant from a seed or cutting, you should wait at least two years before moving it to a larger pot.
 Moving it sooner could be unhealthy.
 Overall, it is best to wait until your Ariocarpus grows as wide as your pot.